magarpratik/news-api/README.md

 ## Running the tests

-To run the tests, you need to execute the following script:
+To run the tests, execute the following script:

 ```
 npm test